-The focus in our February European Smart Work Network session is on how work is experienced and supported in the new world of work, and looking at best practice and innovative ideas in this field.
-It’s on 25th February, 11.00-12.30 CET / 10.00-11.30 GMT.
+The focus in our February European Smart Work Network session was on how work is experienced and supported in the new world of work, and looking at best practice and innovative ideas in this field.

 Setting up Michelin’s Virtual Work Platform: how it works and how it’s used

 Case Study from Guillaume Radenkovic, Global Head of Collaboration Services End User Experience